 Potentially Significant Impact.
 Excavation would occur to create foundations for new facilities.
 Archaeological resources could be adversely altered or damaged as a result of these activities.
-Therefore, impacts are potentially significant and will be analyzed further in the PEIR.
+Therefore, impacts would be potentially significant and will be analyzed further in the PEIR.